ZebAntonioli/GEN811-Final-Project/README.md

     LEADING:3 TRAILING:3\
     SLIDINGWINDOW:4:10 MINLEN:36
 ```
-The produced files include forward paired reads, reverse paired reads, forward unpaired reads, and reverse unpaired reads in the form of *fastq.gz* files.
+The produced files include forward paired reads, reverse paired reads, forward unpaired reads, and reverse unpaired reads in the form of 'fastq.gz' files.

 # Readmapping
-Using the genomics conda environment, the Burrows-Wheeler Alignment tool, or *bwa*, is used in the following script to align the forward and reverse reads to the reference _fasta_ file.
+Using the genomics conda environment, the Burrows-Wheeler Alignment tool, or 'bwa', is used in the following script to align the forward and reverse reads to the reference 'fasta file'.
 ```
 #! /bin/bash